 Unlike some animal ingredients, leather can usually be spotted quickly, but since it’s also so ubiquitous it can just as easily be overlooked.
-You’ll find leather in clothing and personal accessory items, like shoes, belts, gloves, and handbags.
-It can show up unexpectedly on some of these items, such as in the case of leather buckles on a canvas messenger bag, or a leather tag on a pair of denim jeans.
-Leather is also frequently used for upholstery, so you’ll likely find it in furniture and car seats as well.
+It’s found in clothing and personal accessory items, like shoes, belts, gloves, and handbags.
+It can show up unexpectedly on some of these items, such as in the case of buckles on a canvas messenger bag, or a tag on a pair of denim jeans.
+It’s also frequently used for upholstery, so you’ll likely find it in furniture and car seats as well.

 Since animal use is the dominant paradigm throughout the world, vegans generally cannot make assumptions about the products we use.
 It can be surprising and upsetting to learn how much of our material culture is literally built from the bodies of animals and, while being a more active and vigilant consumer can seem daunting for new vegans, when weighed against the death and suffering of billions of animals, it is surely the least we can do.

 By far, most leather is sourced from cows.
-Leather production shares a common misconception with dairy: that it is incidental to the meat industry.
-In other words, it is often assumed that leather is a mere byproduct of meat and that purchasing and wearing leather does not contribute to a brutal industry and a profoundly immoral institution.
+Its production shares a common misconception with dairy: that it is incidental to the meat industry.
+In other words, it is often assumed that leather is a mere byproduct of meat and that purchasing and wearing it does not contribute to a brutal industry and a profoundly immoral institution.
 This is a false assumption.
-Not only is leather highly profitable for the meat industry (as explained below), much of the leather sold worldwide comes from animals killed primarily for their skins.
+Not only is leather highly profitable for the meat industry (as explained below), a large portion of worldwide sales come from animals killed primarily for their skins.

 Unlike fur, which has become highly controversial thanks to the now widespread awareness about the cruelty involved in its production, the use of leather (which is also the skin of an animal) continues to be overlooked, even by those who identify as vegan and would never consider buying or wearing fur.

 As with dairy, leather and meat are mutually sustaining industries.
 In economic terms, a cow’s skin is roughly 10% of her total “value,” which actually makes the skin the most profitable portion of the cow’s body.
 Three pounds of leather, for example, is worth considerably more than three pounds of flesh.
-Leather helps make the meat industry—and animal farming—profitable.
+The sale of skins helps make the meat industry—and animal farming—profitable.

 Many people are already familiar with the brutality involved in factory farming, but these industry standards only compound the immorality of killing an animal for our completely unnecessary and frivolous purposes.